 Specialty dumpsters are essentially designed as trailers that can be pulled behind a truck.
 In contrast to roll off dumpsters, which have metal rollers, specialty dumpsters are equipped with rubber tires.
 This makes them perfect to be placed in areas with limited access and clearance.
 Moreover, these dumpsters are quite gentle on the driveways and minimize the damages or scratches on road surfaces.
 Specialty dumpsters come in sizes ranging from 10 to 25 cubic yards.

 The way a dumpster rental business operates really comes down to its individual business model.
 Some businesses manage everything from inventory, order processing, dumpster delivery, to waste disposal and payments.
 If a business has the resources and infrastructure to offer this level of end-to-end service, then opting for a custom eCommerce solution would make sense.
-This way you’ll be able to dictate how your software needs to work in accordance with your individual business model.
+This way you’ll be able to dictate how your rental software needs to work in accordance with your individual business model.

 Next, there’s the marketplace business model wherein a business owner is only responsible for providing a platform to dumpster service seekers and service providers (vendors) to connect and transact with other.
 The marketplace business model has gained prominence in the recent past due to the rise of the collaborative or sharing economy.
 The process except for a few steps, particularly dumpsters’ listing and waste disposal is the same in both business models.